Towards Carbon-Free Electricity: A Flow-Based Framework for Power Grid Carbon Accounting and Decarbonization: Introduction

-Decarbonization of the power sector entails the following three fundamental tasks that need to be addressed, to effectively advance decarbonization efforts and align the actions of all stakeholders towards achieving a carbon-free future. \begin{itemize} \item [1)] \emph{Carbon Accounting}: This task involves quantifying the carbon emissions from electricity generation and attributing these emissions to end users to clarify the responsibility for carbon emissions resulting from electricity consumption.
-It also facilitates the assessment of carbon emissions across different segments of the power grid, including generation, transmission, distribution, and consumption.
+\setlist{leftmargin=6mm} \begin{itemize} \item [1)] \emph{Carbon Accounting}: This task involves quantifying the carbon emissions from electricity generation, as well as attributing these emissions to end users to clarify the emission responsibility associated with electricity consumption.

-\item [2)] \emph{Decarbonization Decision-Making}: Efficient decarbonization schemes must be developed for power system planning, operation, control, and market dynamics.
-Informed decisions are necessary to optimize the decarbonization process and ensure its effectiveness. \item [3)] \emph{Carbon-Electricity Market Design}: It is crucial to incorporate carbon considerations into electricity markets.
-This requires designing incentives that align the actions of end users with the objectives of decarbonization.
-Creating a market structure that incentivizes low-carbon choices and discourages carbon-intensive practices is essential for achieving sustainable progress.
+\item [2)] \emph{Decarbonization Decision-Making}: The development of effective decision-making schemes is necessitated for power system planning, operation, control, and energy management to optimize the decarbonization process. \item [3)] \emph{Carbon-Electricity Market Design}: It is crucial to integrate the goal of decarbonization into electricity markets, to account for the externality of carbon emissions and foster economic incentives for both suppliers and consumers to pursue low-carbon products and services.

 \end{itemize}